chrisbazley/SF3KtoProT/README.md

 0.10 (11 Apr 2025)
 - Treat the result of fopen as a pointer to _Optional FILE.
 - Updated the version string.

+0.11 (11 May 2025)
+- Replaced local definitions with an Optional.h header shared with other programs.

 -----------------------------------------------------------------------------
 8  Compiling the software